The more time spent without in-house legal software, the greater the cost

 Crucial to evaluating legal tech solutions quickly and effectively is clearly identifying your current situation, the pain points and challenges that need solving within your in-house legal team.

-it’s recommended that you ideate the various ways in which the prospect of new legal technology will address problems for both legal and the business, and express expected outcomes in ways that align with business goals; this will help you to secure funding and support later on and should become part of your business case.
+It is recommended that you ideate the various ways in which the prospect of new legal technology can address problems for both legal and the business, and express expected outcomes in ways that align with business goals; this will help you to secure funding and support later on and should become part of your business case.

 To do this, start by capturing problems, opportunities, and potential outcomes in a format that is both easy to share and interpret.
 This will make it easier to express the pain points and potential benefits of legal tech to both legal and the business, and to engage stakeholders to get agreement on your investment.

-Here’s an example from our free business case template of how you could identify and present this:
+Here’s an example from our free business case template of how you could present this:

 Step two: Identify stakeholders and launch your legal tech buying team